 You need to move from understanding rhythm in terms of beat matching, to using rhythm to compose and control how your listeners move to your song.
 You need to move from matching pitches so that they flow together without clashing, to making decisions on your melodies and harmonies, on utilising chords to match the feelings you want to evoke.

 “I played the guitar as a kid, so I had some basic understanding of music but I mean, it was really very basic.
-I’d say the only thing I really carried with me into my early productions was the ability to hear if things sounded right.
+I’d say the only thing I really carried with me into my early music productions was the ability to hear if things sounded right.
 I definitely didn’t have any theory on board.
 That came much later after I’d been producing for years.
 I picked up bits and pieces of music theory from friends and online tutorials, and then a couple of years ago I put myself through a course which focused on harmony.
 That was a really big step, and it’s made my songwriting process so much faster and more deliberate,” says Paces.

-As a learning producer, you’ll spend a lot of time stabbing in the dark, playing around on a keybaord, or picking out sounds randomly – with a knowledge of music theory and chord progression, you’ll be able to pinpoint how to do create what you’re hearing in your head, much quicker.
+As a learning music producer, you’ll spend a lot of time stabbing in the dark, playing around on a keybaord, or picking out sounds randomly – with a knowledge of music theory and chord progression, you’ll be able to pinpoint how to do create what you’re hearing in your head, much quicker.

 2. You know what works – use it to find your unique sound